simonemmott/k2-tools-utils/docs/PIPES.md

 const consumer = (item) => {
   // ...
-  // Do something with each tiem subnmitted to the accept method of the pipe
+  // Do something with each item subnmitted to the accept method of the pipe
   // ...
   console.log(JSON.stringify(item);
 }; // Create a consumer function to handle items submitted to the pipe